arvasilyeu/git-training/readme.md

-# Git and Gith  ub training
+# Git and Github training

 Crach cource for Git